Chart Color Schemes

 AreaSearch assessment of residential development activity positions Kogarah among the top 25% of areas assessed nationwide

-Kogarah granted approval for approximately 157 residential properties annually.
-Over the past five financial years, from FY-21 to FY-25789 homes were approved, with an additional 60 approved so far in FY-26.
-On average, each dwelling accommodated about 2.9 new residents per year during these years.
+Kogarah has recorded approximately 157 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25789 homes were approved, with a further 61 approved in FY-26 so far.
+On average, each dwelling accommodated around 2.9 new residents per year over these five years.

-The average construction cost of new homes was around $233,000.
-This financial year has seen commercial approvals totaling $33.3 million, indicating strong commercial development momentum.
+The average construction cost value of new homes was $233,000 during this period.
+In FY-26, commercial approvals totalled $33.3 million, indicating significant commercial development activity.
 Compared to Greater Sydney, Kogarah exhibits 114.0% higher development activity per person.
-Recent construction comprises 6.0% detached houses and 94.0% medium and high-density housing, marking a shift from the current pattern of 23.0% houses.
-The area has approximately 540 people per dwelling approval.
+Recent construction comprises 6.0% detached houses and 94.0% medium and high-density housing, marking a shift from the current housing pattern of 23.0% houses.
+The area has approximately 540 people per dwelling approval, reflecting an established location.
 By 2041, Kogarah is projected to grow by 7,230 residents.
-If current construction levels continue, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.
+If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.

-Looking ahead, Kogarah is expected to grow by 7,230 residents through to 2041.
+Looking ahead, Kogarah is expected to grow by 7,230 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development